Skinny Lister: Line up changes and Down on Deptford Broadway: 2012–2015

 Between 2012 and 2014 Skinny Lister went through a number of line up changes.
 At the end of August 2012 Dan Gray left and was replaced by Michael Camino who the band had met on the Vans Warped Tour.

 In April 2013 Sam 'Mule' Brace left the band and was replaced by Andy 'Slim' Black, who made his debut with the band at South by South West in Texas.

 In the autumn of 2013, the band expanded to a six-piece by adding Dave Neale on drums.
 This six-piece line up toured Britain and Germany in the autumn of 2013 before going into the studio to record the band's second album, Down on Deptford Broadway.

 Skinny Lister's second album was recorded at Rockfield Studios in December 2013 and was released on 20 April 2015.
 It was produced by Ted Hutt.

-The band began 2014 with a tour of the US supporting Dropkick Murphy's and a tour of the UK supporting Boy George.
+The band began 2014 with a tour of the US supporting Dropkick Murphys and a tour of the UK supporting Boy George.
 They then toured the US and played a number of UK festivals during the summer.

-Drummer Dave Neal left to concentrate on another project and suggested his replacement Thom Mills.
-Mills made his debut on the Boy George Tour, but Neal chose the last night of that tour as his final gig with the band.
+Drummer Dave Neale left to concentrate on another project and suggested his replacement Thom Mills.
+Mills made his debut on the Boy George Tour, but Neale chose the last night of that tour as his final gig with the band.

 On 16 September 2014 it was announced that the band had signed to Xtra Mile Recordings and that the second album would be out in spring 2015.

 On 17 September 2014, Andy Black left the band by mutual consent and was replaced by his predecessor Sam Brace.

 During October 2014 the band played a short tour of Japan, followed by a tour of five English cities where they played the new album in its entirety for the first time.
 The first single from the album Trouble on Oxford Street was released in January 2015.
 A video for the song was made available on 20 November 2014.

 In the autumn of 2015 Skinny Lister supported Frank Turner in the US and UK.
 In January 2016 they supported him in Germany.

 On 20 November 2015 Skinny Lister released "This Christmas", a collaboration with Xtra Mile Recordings labelmate Beans On Toast with proceeds going to Homelessness charity Shelter.

 In March 2016 the band played on Flogging Molly's "Salty Dog" cruise, they also headlined a short tour of the eastern USA supported by Beans On Toast and Will Varley.